justinsherman/justinsherman/README.md

 ## Justin Sherman

 Student at Duke University double-majoring in Computer Science and Political Science.
+Fellow at [Interact](http://joininteract.com).
+Former Fellow with the [Duke University Program in American Grand Strategy](https://ags.duke.edu/).
+Co-Founder and Vice President of [Ethical Tech](https://ethical-tech.org/).

 You can use the [editor on GitHub](https://github.com/justinsherman/justinsherman/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.